apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/Concepts.md

 failed containers, monitoring components' healthiness and readiness, ensuring dependency start order across components, flexing up/down components, upgrading components etc. The end goal of the framework is to make sure the service is up and running as the state that user desired.

+In addition, it leverages a lot of features in YARN core to accomplish scheduling constraints, such as affinity and anti-affinity scheduling, log aggregation for services, automatically restart a container if it fails, and do in-place upgrade of a container.

 ### A Restful API-Server for deploying/managing services on YARN
 A restful API server is developed to allow users to deploy/manage their services on YARN via a simple JSON spec.
 This avoids users